imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 To achieve this, every imagekit webhook endpoint comes with a signature in the request header `x-ik-signature`.
 To generate this signature, webhook secret is required, you can find webhook secret in [Imagekit dashboard](https://imagekit.io/dashboard/developer/webhooks).

+{% hint style="info" %}
-> **Note:** Webhook secret should only be known to the server that is handling the webhook request.
+Webhook secret should only be known to the server that is handling the webhook request.
+{% endhint %}

 ### Verify signature with imagekit SDK